DonnyCraft1/PIDArduino/CONTRIBUTING.md

 *The only exception is critical hotfixes*

+*Please read up on the [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow before forking the repo if you plan on making a pull request*

+---

 For something that is bigger than a one or two line fix:

+1. First go to the [issue tracker](https://github.com/DonnyCraft1/PIDArduino/issues) and open a new issue and share your toughts about what you would like to change, either a bug you found or a feature you would like to implement
-1. Create your own fork of the repo
+2. Create your own fork of the repo
-2. Create a new branch from the develop branch called `feature/new-feature`, all lower-case and replacing `new-feature` with a descriptive name for the feature
+3. Create a new branch from the develop branch called `feature/new-feature`, all lower-case and replacing `new-feature` with a descriptive name for the feature
-3. Do the changes in *your* fork
+4. Do the changes in *your* fork
-4. If you like the fork and think the project could use it, consider a pull request
+5. If you like the fork and think the project could use it, consider a pull request
+6. Create a pull request with the [develop](https://github.com/DonnyCraft1/PIDArduino/tree/develop) branch as the *base* branch

 ---